lugrenl/Emotion-Recognition_model/README.md

 # Experiments with convolutional neural networks for emotion recognition
 ## Introduction
-This work based on [Kaggle competition](https://www.kaggle.com/c/skillbox-computer-vision-project/overview).
+This work is based on [Kaggle competition](https://www.kaggle.com/c/skillbox-computer-vision-project/overview).
-I've tried to use various strategy in data preparation and model training for reaching a maximum score on a private dataset.
+I've tried to use various strategies in data preparation and model training for reaching a maximum score on a private dataset.
 ## Versions of used libraries
 Python 3.8.5
 - tensorflow 2.4.1